Season 1, episode 3: “Kill Me Now”

 RICHARD: Oh, much more thorough than that.

-— The FBI has been the subject of many controversies, including but not limited to surveillance of private citizens and covert operations on political groups, including the harassment, psychological manipulation, and assassination of political activists.
-The agency is especially notorious for its activities under J. Edgar Hoover, who directed the FBI from its inception until his death in 1972.
+- The FBI has been the subject of many controversies, including but not limited to surveillance of private citizens and covert operations on political groups, including the harassment, psychological manipulation, and assassination of political activists.
+The agency is especially notorious for its activities under J. Edgar Hoover, who directed the FBI from 1924 until his death in 1972.

 RICHARD: Now, what do you know about golf?